Katabasis

 Shamanic

 Mircea Eliade's comparative analysis of shamanism (Shamanism: Archaic Techniques of Ecstasy) identifies the shamanic journey to the lower world as the most archaic form of katabasis.
 The shaman undergoes ritual death (often involving dismemberment visions), descends through a world-axis to the lower realms, interacts with spirits and ancestral powers, and returns with healing knowledge or a retrieved soul.
 Eliade sees the Greek mythological katabasis as the "literary" and "theological" elaboration of what is originally a shamanic structure.
-This hypothesis is contested but generative.
+This hypothesis is best treated as heuristic rather than proven genealogy: it illuminates a recurrent structure of descent, but does not by itself establish direct continuity from Siberian shamanism to Greece.

 Hermetic / Neoplatonic